femou1/pb-handbooks/pbst_handbook.md

 [details="Warning System"]

-In cases of incidents such as someone causing a meltdown or freezedown, **ALWAYS** give them a warning first.
+In incidents such as a meltdown or freezedown, always give a warning first.
 If it is needed, a Taser can be used when warning someone.
-Warnings may also be given for wholly endangering the facility in other ways such as allowing the pressure to reach critical levels in PBOP.
+Warnings may also be given for wholly endangering the facility in other ways, such as allowing the pressure to reach critical levels in PBOP.

+Warnings may be verbal if users can chat, or non-verbal if users cannot chat.
+Non-verbal warnings include:

+* Single warning strike (baton)
+* Single tase
+* Single warning shot
+* Turning from side-to-side ("no") while using shift lock or first-person

 You are required to provide at least **one warning** before engaging in combat if the player is not acting aggressively.

 ONLY engage in combat if they do not listen and begin to attack PBST or visitors.

-You should also give a warning to people who are touching core controls such as fans, coolant, lasers etc. If, after your warning, they continue to touch controls which is resulting in the temperature heading closer to a meltdown or freezedown, only then can you engage in combat.
+You should also give a warning to people who are touching core controls such as fans, coolant, lasers, and other core controls.
+If, after your warning, they continue to touch controls which is resulting in the temperature heading closer to a meltdown or freezedown, only then can you engage in combat.

 If unprepared for blackouts, lack of fuel for the emergency generators at PBCC can result in uncontrollable heating.
 Outside of blackout events, you may kill visitors after a single warning for turning on the PBCC emergency generators if it is disadvantageous to protecting the core (that is: if the core is not approaching freezedown

+It is a warnable offense to activate the fire suppression system.
+This means you are required to give one warning to anyone if it is activated falsely.

+In the case that a button is pushed with several people within proximity of the button, you may warn the entire group.

 Zombies and TMS members are automatically set on Kill-on-Sight, and require no warning before you confront them.

 **Visitors with the PIA ranktag may never be attacked (even if they're anti-core).
-The only exception is self-defense/an ET+ KOS order.**
+The only exception is self-defense/a T3+ KOS order.**

 There are some exceptions where you do not need to provide a warning before shooting someone, listed below:

 **On a few occasions, you can kill players *without needing to warn them first* if they:**

+* Have been warned and killed for changing the core controls to melt- or freezedown (or breaking other rules), and still come back to do the same

+* Were hostile to Security, and are now changing the core controls to melt- or freezedown

 * They are trying to lock the reactor power button at PBCC that would give PBST a disadvantage with meltdown/freezedown.